These smoky little Air Fryer Chickpeas offer a healthy, low-carb alternative to processed snacks when crunchy cravings strike.

 Not wanting to purchase another Instant Pot, I went on the hunt for a compatible lid for my 8-quart model.
 After reading rave reviews, I purchased this Michelangelo Air Fryer Lid:

 I highly recommend this Michelangelo Air Fryer Lid (AND there's a $10 off coupon available!) if you find yourself in the same boat as I was a few months ago.
 This lid fits both 6- and 8-quart Instant Pots.
 It also comes with a deep basket, steam rack, tongs, and silicone pad (aka countertop saver).
-As an Amazon Associate, I may earn a commission from qualified purchases.

 My favorite thing about it, other than its ability to fry foods, of course, is that you can see through the lid.
 This is a feature I have yet to see in other air fryers.
 I love having the ability to check on my food without having to interrupt the cooking cycle.